 The panel discussion accounted for the first part of the event, in which the panelists explored when and why they censored themselves.
 Following this, audience members were invited to share their own experiences of self-censorship.
 Eventually, the conversation progressed into a collective exchange of strategies to combat the entrenched structures that contribute to why women feel inclined to recede and self-silence.

-The event was organized as part of the launch of Imago Theatre’s An Intractable Woman, an upcoming production about Anna Politkovskaya, the only Russian journalist to have covered the war in Chechnya who was subsequently assassinated for her work.
-Imago Theatre described An Intractable Woman as “a story about the inalienable right to freedom of expression.”
+The event was organized as part of the launch of Imago Theatre’s Intractable Woman, an upcoming production about Anna Politkovskaya, the only Russian journalist to have covered the war in Chechnya who was subsequently assassinated for her work.
+Imago Theatre described Intractable Woman as “a story about the inalienable right to freedom of expression.”

 Speaking to The Daily on the importance of organizing such events, Jen Quinn, the Artistic and Administrative Associate of Imago Theatre, emphasized that media has a unique role to play in catalyzing dialogue.

 “We always try to create a platform to empower,” Quinn said.
 “Part of the work that we do is always about engaging in conversation and making sure that it is a lateral conversation that anybody is welcome to participate in.”